Senate 399

 (1) Any appropriations made by the Legislature;

-(2) Any grants, gifts, donations, contributions or revenues, received from any source, and received in any form, including cash, property, or other resources;
+(2) Any grants, gifts, donations, contributions, or revenues, received from any source and in any form, including cash, property, or other resources;

-(4) Any funds generated through a revolving funding structure.
-The Secretary shall reinvest savings from decreased numbers of out-of-state placements directly into the fund for continued expansion of high-quality child welfare treatment facilities and services.
+(b) The secretary shall reinvest savings from decreased numbers of out-of-state placements directly into the fund for continued expansion of high-quality child welfare treatment facilities and services.

-(a) The Secretary of the Department of Human Services is authorized to disburse funds from the Bring Them Home Fund, at his or her discretion, for any of the following purposes:
+(a) The Secretary of the Department of Human Services may disburse moneys from the Bring Them Home Fund, at his or her discretion, for any of the following purposes:

-(2) To develop treatment programs, including in-patient programs and aftercare programs, that match clinical profiles of youth historically placed out-of-state;
+(2) To develop treatment programs, including in-patient programs and aftercare programs, that match clinical profiles of children historically placed out-of-state;

-(4) To operate, or cause to be operated, an in-state in-patient childcare facility that is owned by the state.
+(4) To operate, or cause to be operated, a state-owned, in-state, in-patient, childcare facility.

-(1) An operating or management agreement may include a lease agreement for the property.
+(1) An operating or management agreement may include, without limitation, a lease agreement for real property.
 The Department may collaborate with a contracted operator or manager, or a prospective operator or manager, during the rehabilitation phase.

-(2) A third party contractually authorized to operate or manage an in-state facility at a property owned by the state may not accept the placement of out-of-state children, unless the Department affirms, in writing, that the placement needs for in-state children is presently satisfied.
-The Department may require the private operator or manager to leave one or more beds unassigned in the event that the need for placement of in-state children arises.
+(2) A third party contractually authorized to operate or manage an in-state facility at a property owned by the state may not accept the placement of out-of-state children, unless the department affirms, in writing, that the placement needs for in-state children are presently satisfied.
+The department may require a private operator or manager to leave one or more beds unassigned in the event that the need for placement of an in-state child arises.

-The Secretary of the Department of Human Services is authorized to promulgate legislative rules, emergency legislative rules, and procedural rules pursuant to the requirements of §29A-3-1 et seq. of this code.
+(a) The Secretary of the Department of Human Services may promulgate legislative and procedural rules pursuant to the provisions of §29A-3-1 et seq. of this code.